Virginia Federal Criminal Defense Lawyer

 …Internal Revenue Service (IRS)?

 The IRS is one of the federal government’s most well-known agencies, and it is also one of the largest.
 The IRS has a substantial criminal enforcement division that aggressively targets individuals and businesses suspected of underreporting income, underpaying taxes, and committing other violations of the Internal Revenue Code (IRC).
 Federal investigations targeting allegations of money laundering, securities fraud, Medicare fraud, and other financial crimes will often include the IRS and other federal agencies.
+This is why you may need a Richmond federal criminal defense attorney.

 …Drug Enforcement Administration (DEA)?